c-x-g/security_journey_work_sample/README.md

 <p><b>Notice how Alice cannot use her token to access Bob's information</b></p>
 <img src="instruction_images/access_denied_request.png" width="250"/>

-Additionally script.js now includes additional code to store a token received from the server, and use it for subsequent requests to control access to documents

-Warning:
+**Warning:**
-The token shown here is not intended to be directly accessed and would be secured in a real application is primarily for demonstration purposes,
+The token shown here is not intended to be directly accessed and should be secured in a real application.
+Using the token directly like this is exclusively for demonstration purposes

 ### Summary

+**IDOR** is a vulnerability where the server is compromised and an attacker can directly retrieve documents that don't belong to them from it.

+To prevent **IDOR**, the server should authenticate every client, identify the client Id, and confirm that the client Id has the privilege to access the document it is requesting by confirming that the client Id is indeed the owner of the document